rails/rails/guides/source/getting_started.md

 ### Laying down the ground work

-The first thing that you are going to need to create a new article within the application is a place to do that.
+Firstly, you need a place within the application to create a new article.
 A great place for that would be at `/articles/new`.
 With the route already defined, requests can now be made to `/articles/new` in the application.
-Navigate to <http://localhost:3000/articles/new> and you'll see a routing error:
+Navigate to <http://localhost:3000/articles/new> and you'll see a routing
+error:

 ![Another routing error, uninitialized constant ArticlesController](images/getting_started/routing_error_no_controller.png)